sciactive/pnotify/README.md

 I guarantee **none of this README applies to you!** You want to check out the **[README on the master branch](https://github.com/sciactive/pnotify/blob/master/README.md)**.

 This README is for **PNotify v4**. v4 isn't out yet, but it's got some huge changes.

-First of all, *jQuery is no longer required*. v4 doesn't require any libraries, actually.
-It's built using [Svelte](http://svelte.technology), which means it compiles down to vanilla JS.
+* jQuery is no longer required. v4 doesn't require any libraries, actually.
+* It's built using [Svelte](http://svelte.technology), which means it compiles down to vanilla JS.
+* PNotify now has an ES6 module build.

 But v4 isn't even in the alpha stage yet.

-The only thing that works is PNotify Core and the Buttons, Animate, and Callbacks modules.
-The other modules don't work.
+Things that work:

+* PNotify Core
+* Bright Theme styling (CSS)
+* Material styling (module)
+* Buttons module
+* Animate module
+* Callbacks module

+Things that don't work:

+* Confirm module
+* Desktop module
+* History module
+* Mobile module
+* NonBlock module

 # Getting Started